Andrzejpopielewicz/Coherent/README.md

   ntpdate pool.ntp.org

+We suggest to do the following.
+First check if sizes of cohtestSAY13z , autoboot and coherent are equal.
+If not , then do

+   cp cohtestSAY13z coherent
+   cp cohtestSAY13z autoboot

+It will may Your life easier :).

 Only one instance of ping command can be used at a given time.

 Before using ntpdate remowe pool.ntp.org entry from /etc/hosts if present.